ephread/PommePlate/README.md

 **Note:**
 > iPhone 6 Plus and iPhone 6s Plus appear much bigger than they should be.
 That's because they have a 2208×1242 viewport downsampled to 1920×1080.
 Keeping the original screen resolution allows you to add screenshots; you'll then need to reduce the size of the whole thing (mockup + screenshot) by about 13.1%.

+> iPhone X/Xs and iPhone Xs Plus appear bigger than they should be as well.
+You'll need to reduce the size by about 30%.

 ### iPad ###
 [![Pomme Plate iPad overview](Overview/iPad%20Overview.svg)](Overview/iPad%20Overview.svg)